georgehara/Arca/README.md

 `ExcludeAssemblyName`: Excludes from processing all assemblies whose names are specified through this method.
 Each call of this method adds a name to a list.

-`UseOnlyClassesDerivedFromIProcessable`: If called, the manager will process only the classes which are derived from the `IProcessable` interface, which significantly speeds up the processing.
+`UseOnlyClassesDerivedFromIProcessable`: If called, the manager will process only the classes which implement the `IProcessable` interface, which significantly speeds up the processing.

 `Exclude`: Specifies a type that the manager will not process.
 This is useful when you want to override the implementation of an interface which is registered in an assembly that you can't modify.
 By excluding such a type, you can add another implementation, in another assembly.